doublesecretagency/craft-googlemaps/docs/guides/required-js-assets.md

 ## Loaded Manually

-Once you have disabled the automatic loading of these files, you will then be responsible for loading them manually.
+If you are not automatically loading the required assets, you will instead be responsible for loading them manually.
 There are several ways to approach this, how you choose to go about it is up to you.

 The simplest approach is to use to the `loadAssets` method.